 - Chin Chin – Incredible Chinese food – reasonably expensive.

 - Big Boy BBQ – American Style BBQ, and $1 per person for BYO

 - Shanghai Street Dumplings – Cheap as chips and delicious.

-- Bomba – $15 lunch special for tapas.
-Have a nice rooftop that is open in the evening.
+- Bomba – $15 lunch special for tapas with a beautiful rooftop that is open in the evening.

 - Hutong Dumpling – For nicer Chinese food.
 Bookings required.

 - Chuckle Park – a caravan bar and cocktail jugs in a trendy laneway

 - 29th Apartment – Pizza is $1 on Fridays if you buy a drink.
 The bar is set up like a NY apartment.